OdayAli2249/mines-weeper-game/README.md

 ### Note
 Please be aware that this codebase is one of my earliest projects, developed in early 2017 when I was just starting my career.
 As such, it may not reflect my current coding standards or best practices.
 While it serves as a testament to my learning journey, I recommend reviewing the code with this context in mind.

-## Game Description

-Minesweeper is a single-player puzzle game.
-The game is played on a grid of cells, each of which may contain a hidden mine.
-The objective is to clear the grid without detonating any mines.
-The player uncovers cells to reveal numbers that indicate how many mines are adjacent to that cell.
-Using these numbers, players can deduce the locations of mines and avoid them.

 ## Features
 - **Multithreading Programming for UI and Computation Separation**: Carefully managed interactions between threads to ensure smooth gameplay and user experience.
 - **Object-Oriented Programming (OOP)**: Employed Object-Oriented Programming principles to design a modular and scalable codebase.